King and Queen dine with Beckhams and Helen Mirren to celebrate Italian cuisine

 Charles and Camilla invited Italian-American Devil Wears Prada actor and well-known foodie, Tucci, and the Italian ambassador to the UK, Inigo Lambertini, to the Gloucestershire estate on Friday night to enjoy a feast of sustainable ‘slow food’.

-Other guests included Victoria and David Beckham, fashion designer Donatella Versace, actress Dame Helen Mirren, Tucci’s wife Felicity Blunt – sister of actress Emily Blunt, former British Vogue editor-in-chief Edward Enninful, businessman and TV personality Patrick Grant and chefs Raymond Blanc and Angela Hartnett.
+Other guests included Tucci’s wife Felicity Blunt – sister of actress Emily Blunt, businessman and TV personality Patrick Grant and chefs Raymond Blanc and Angela Hartnett.

 The King and Queen, who was wearing a Fiona Clare dress, were seen chatting to the Beckhams and Dame Helen.

+He told the King how proud he was of his role as a King’s Foundation ambassador and thanked him for the opportunity to get involved.

+Victoria Beckham admired the work of his students, telling him: “The workmanship and the craftsmanship is phenomenal.”

-Charles made a martini under the tutelage of Italian mixologist Alessandro Palazzi and declared it “great”.
+Charles made a martini under the tutelage of Italian mixologist Alessandro Palazzi and laughed when the lemon almost went up his nose as he tried to take a sip, then declared it “great”.

 The menu was created by renowned Italian chef Francesco Mazzei and inspired by Tucci, who fronted the TV series Tucci – The Heart Of Italy.